yuxiaomao/hlfmod/README.md

 # HLFMOD

 Hashlink support for FMOD.
+Supported FMOD Studio version: 2.03.

-This is an basic and standalone version of the lib used by Shiro Games.
+This is a basic and standalone version of the lib used by Shiro Games.

 # Usage